eclipse-sumo/sumo/docs/web/docs/Netedit/editModesData.md

 The demand range for each color can be further adjusted/customized as well.

 ### Change the width size of the TAZ relation lines
 The width of the relation lines can be adjusted.
 It is especially useful for better visualisation when there are many edges in the given network.
-Firstly, You click "Data" in the window shown after selecting *Edit-\>Edit Visualisation* or after clicking the color palette icon "View Settings".
+Firstly, you click "Data" in the window shown after selecting *Edit-\>Edit Visualisation* or after clicking the color palette icon "View Settings".
 After inputting the desired width size in the rubric "Exaggerate tazRelation width by" you click "openGL", press the button "Recalculate boundaries" and then press "OK" so that the adjusted relation lines can be properly shown.
-The buttons/rubics you need to click are illustrated below.
+The buttons/rubrics you need to click are illustrated below.

 ![](../images/setWidth_0.png)
 ![](../images/setWidth.png)

 ### Inspect a specific TAZ relation
 A TAZ can be selected under the Mode "Inspect".
 It is easier to do the selection when (1) the icon "Draw TAZ fill" is activated, and (2) the display of TAZ-relation lines is off.
 The latter one is under implementation.
 So, you firstly click some TAZ which can be seen after (1) under the inspect mode.
 Then you click the desired TAZ.
-After that, you can see th TAZ-relation lines from/to the selected TAZ.
-You can also choose only to show the relation lines eigher to or from the selected TAZ.
+After that, you can see the TAZ-relation lines from/to the selected TAZ.
+You can also choose only to show the relation lines either to or from the selected TAZ.
 The respective illustration is shown below.

 ![](../images/selectSingleTaz_from.png)
 ![](../images/selectSingleTaz_to.png)